jdomzhang/zigwithc/README.md

 This is a very simple example to demonstrate how `Zig` works with `C`.

 # Run
-Use below script to run it.
+Use below script to run.
 ```bash
 zig build run
 ```

 # Test
-Use below script to test it.
+Use below script to test.
 ```bash
 zig build test
 ```